-Nebraska Football Didn’t Scare Ed Reed Who Told His Miami Hurricanes Coach, ‘We Got This’
+Nebraska Football Didn’t Scare Ed Reed, Who Told His Miami Hurricanes Coach, ‘We Got This’

-The Nebraska football team might have come into the 2002 Rose Bowl game with an 11-1 record and the reigning Heisman Trophy winner in Eric Crouch but then Miami Hurricanes player Ed Reed wasn’t scared of the Cornhuskers at all.
+The Nebraska football team might have come into the 2002 Rose Bowl game with an 11-1 record and the reigning Heisman Trophy winner in Eric Crouch, but Miami Hurricanes player Ed Reed wasn’t scared of the Cornhuskers at all.
 The same can’t be said of his head coach Larry Coker.
 It turns out, Reed calmed his coach down by making a prediction about the game.
-When the smoke cleared, the Hurricanes had won the National Title in a blowout victory that many Husker fans saw as the beginning of the end of the Frank Solich regime in Lincoln.
+When the smoke cleared, the Hurricanes had won the national title in a blowout victory that many Husker fans saw as the beginning of the end of the Frank Solich regime in Lincoln.

-Bruce Feldman of The Athletic recently wrote an article talking about one of his favorite players of all time.
+Bruce Feldman of The Athletic recently wrote an article about one of his favorite players of all time.
 Feldman picked Ed Reed and then told a series of anecdotes about why the former Baltimore Ravens and Miami Hurricanes star was his pick.
-Feldman posted a story he was told by one of Reed’s teammates, Curtis Johnson on Twitter.
-The story was about Miami getting ready for a showdown with the Nebraska football team ahead of the National Title game.
+Feldman posted a story he was told by one of Reed’s teammates, Curtis Johnson, on Twitter.
+The story was about Miami getting ready for a showdown with the Nebraska football team ahead of the national title game.

 Miami had run through its opponents all season long and so had Nebraska, for the most part.
 The Huskers lost their last regular-season game to Colorado, in embarrassing fashion but the oddities of college football polls, as well as some other well-timed losses by other schools, still got the Cornhuskers into the matchup.